bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

 layout: post
 published: true
 date: 2015-08-27
+teaser: >
+    Professional kitchens hum by practicing mise en place, ordering everything carefully and keeping this clean.
+You can do the same in a distributed software project by taking care with how patches are created and merged in.
 ---

+This post is a note to self and an explanation for present and future team members and collaborators.
+YMMV.

 The goal is twofold: to ensure a *useful* history of project changes with explanations for what and mostly why things changed the way they